-Subject to the provisions of this Constitution, an Act of Parliament may make provision to determine and regulate the privileges, immunities and powers of Parliament and the members and officers thereof, including the President of Senate and the Speaker, and to provide penalties for a person who sits or votes in Parliament knowing or having reasonable grounds for knowing that he is not entitled to do so.
-[Section as substituted by section 15 of Act 31 of 1989 - Amendment No. 9]
+Subject to the provisions of this Constitution, an Act of Parliament may make provision to determine and regulate the privileges, immunities and powers of Parliament and the members and officers thereof, including the President of the Senate and the Speaker, and to provide penalties for a person who sits or votes in Parliament knowing or having reasonable grounds for knowing that he is not entitled to do so.

+[Section as substituted by section 15 of Act 31 of 1989 - Amendment No. 9 - and amended by section 23 of Act 5 of 2005 - Amendment No. 17]

-PART 5 Powers and Procedure of Parliament
+Powers and Procedure of Parliament